 A renowned romantic getaway for some but a sensational scuba diving destination for us.

 From 5-star luxury resorts and an increasing number of affordable options we’re confident we have a diving holiday to the Maldives that suits your budget.
 Manta ray encounters are common throughout the year but there are certain areas which offer more reliable sightings especially when more plankton is present in the waters.
 One such area is the southern Ari Atoll.
 Vilamendhoo Island Resort has been a firm favourite over the years with its spectacular house reef just a few fin kicks away from the sun kissed beaches.
 In the later half of the year, mantas are often seen nearby.
 Built by divers, for divers, Boutique Beach offers an incredible diving experience for all.
 Mantas are regularly seen feeling in the lagoon and at the cleaning station at Rangali in the first few months of the year.
-Why not join our small group diving holiday to Boutique Beach in 2021?
+Why not join our small group diving holiday to Boutique Beach?

 Perhaps you’d like to escape dry land altogether in which case you could hop on a liveaboard.
 We feature a selection of boats operating interesting itineraries throughout the Maldives visiting the best sites in season.
 Look out for itineraries such as ‘Pelagic Magic’ and Hanifaru & North’ where manta ray encounters are high on the agenda.
 Along with whale sharks, majestic mantas aggregate in Hanifaru Bay for the annual feeding frenzy (July to October).
 Encounters here are snorkelling only, but there are multiple cleaning stations nearby, so divers get the best of both!
 Learn more about our Maldives liveaboards and their itineraries here.